intika/Librefox/README.md

 Installation Instructions
 --------------------------
-**WARNING:** in the current state of the project Librefox is replacing Firefox (because currently Librefox is a patched Firefox version), therefore if you already have a Firefox profile, that profile will be used and temporary files (cookies and current session) will be removed, make sure to backup your current Firefox's profile before using Librefox.
+**WARNING:** in the current state of the project Librefox is replacing Firefox (because currently Librefox is a patched Firefox version), therefore if you already have a Firefox profile, that profile will be used and temporary files will be removed (cookies and current session), make sure to backup your current Firefox's profile before using Librefox.
 Using Librefox simultaneously with Firefox is possilbe through a different profile you can follow [this wiki](https://www.ghacks.net/2008/05/29/run-multiple-firefox-profiles-simultaneously/) to do so (don't install Librefox in this case, use it directly from the extracted directory). **Future Librefox version** will be independant from Firefox and therefore solve this issue.

 **Windows**